Truck Food Finds

 Lets get started!
 Now that we have ensured that you really want to start a food truck business, we can began creating the business!

 You have officially entered the food truck business planning zone; a 7 step process for individuals who want to start or already have a food truck.
-Before creating a food truck, you first have a good understanding of the business involved around owning a food truck operation.
+Before creating a food truck, you first have to have a good understanding of the business involved around owning a food truck operation.

 This plan is for both new and existing food truck owners because once you complete the business plan, you should always make an effort to revisit your initial thoughts and planning.
 “Change is constant”-You do not want to fall behind by never updating your business plan to reflect the current market or condition of your business.

-In order remain successful, you have to have a good understanding of which of your menu items sells the most or less and whether your market is growing to include or exclude your business through change of city and state regulations.
+In order to remain successful, you have to have a good understanding of which of your menu items sells the most or less and whether your market is growing to include or exclude your business through change of city and state regulations.

 In order to gain success through your food truck business, you must know the ins and outs of your business (ex.
 How many sandwiches did you sell yesterday?; What time of day is your busiest?; What are the new city parking regulations?).
 By knowing your business you will ultimately increase your chances of success.
-“Success is the elimination of failure”-Anonymous.

-Being an informed business owner will not happen overnight and will take some dedicated work and endurance in order to gain the needed knowledge in order to create and maintain a successful business.
+Being an informed business owner will not happen overnight and will take some dedicated work and endurance in order to gain the needed knowledge to create and maintain a successful business.
 Following your business plan and making adjustments as needed; will keep you focused on your set goals.

 Be sure to pay close attention to the "Food For Thought" sections.
 These sections offer valuable points that you should keep in mind as you complete your food truck business plan.

 Whether this is your first business or your 5th, every business encounters unforeseen obstacles.
 The key to success is learning from your mistakes and not making the same mistakes that others before you have made.
 Again, “Success is the elimination of failure”.